 Material is fed into an inlet hopper.
-Buckets (or cups) dig into the material, and convey it up to and over the head sprocket/pulley, then throwing the material out the discharge throat.
+Buckets (or cups) dig into the material and convey it up to and over the head sprocket/pulley, then throw the material out the discharge throat.
 The emptied buckets then continue back down to the boot to continue the cycle.

-Industrial Bucket Elevators are made in a variety of shapes, weights and sizes, utilizing centrifugal buckets or continuous buckets.
-The belt can be made of natural fibres, rubber, plastic or metal.
+Industrial Bucket Elevators are made in a variety of shapes, weights, and sizes, utilizing centrifugal buckets or continuous buckets.
+The belt can be made of natural fibers, rubber, plastic, or metal.

-Centrifugal Bucket Elevators are most commonly used to convey free flowing materials.
-They operate at high speeds, which throw the materials out the buckets into discharge throat by centrifugal force.
+Centrifugal Bucket Elevators are most commonly used to convey free-flowing materials.
+They operate at high speeds, which throw the materials out of the buckets into the discharge throat by centrifugal force.

-The motion of belt or chain is un-directional.
-Bucket elevator is a very simple yet reliable device for lifting of bulk materials.
-Bucket elevators enjoy a few advantages, which include simplicity of design and fabrication, requires minimum floor space, low initial investment.
+The motion of a belt or chain is unidirectional.
+A bucket elevator is a very simple yet reliable device for lifting bulk materials.
+Bucket elevators enjoy a few advantages, which include simplicity of design and fabrication, require minimum floor space, low initial investment.

 Types of bucket elevators:

-Often bucket elevators are classified according to the bucket spacing and mode of discharge.
+Often, bucket elevators are classified according to bucket spacing and mode of discharge.
 They are: